CBN Warns Against Fake SWIFT Messages

 SWIFT is a network that banks use to communicate with each other securely, mainly to give instructions for transferring funds between accounts.

-In a press release signed by its Acting Director, Corporate Communications, Mrs Hakama Sidi Ali, the apex bank said that in recent times there has been an increase in cases of fake SWIFT messages being presented as evidence that funds have been remitted to a beneficiary’s bank account within the country whereas no such transaction actually took place.
+In a press release signed by its Acting Director, Corporate Communications, Mrs. Hakama Sidi Ali, the apex bank said that in recent times there had been an increase in cases of fake SWIFT messages being presented as evidence that funds have been remitted to a beneficiary’s bank account within the country whereas no such transaction actually took place.

 The regulator, which advised members of the public to be careful with unauthentic SWIFT messages, said it will not hesitate to report any bank customer, “making unsubstantiated and illegitimate claims to law enforcement agencies for investigation and prosecution.”